-Brazil sends out clips from Washington’s previous seasons to provide an example for the players, but he focuses more on the Razorbacks’ practice video.
-Arkansas records each practice, allowing the coaches to highlight mistakes and share them for easy correction.
+Brazil shared clips from Washington’s previous seasons to provide an example for the players, but focused more on the Razorbacks’ practice video.
+Arkansas records every practice, allowing the coaches to highlight mistakes and share them for easy correction.

 “After each live five-on-five action, we can share with them their shots and say, ‘Is this a good shot or a bad shot?’”
 Brazil said.
 “There are all kinds of things that we can show them.
 You can pull out all their shots.
 You can just send each player their own plays—all their turnovers, all their rebounds, it was all in one thing.
 If there was something where they wanted to see their turnovers from practice, that was easy because you already have that information logged in there.”

 But the Razorbacks don’t have to wait until practice is over to start making improvements through video.
-The team live captures each practice and has the ability to watch plays back on an 80-inch Smart Board down on the court.
+The team live captures each practice and has the ability to watch plays back on an 80-inch Smart Board from the court.